 AT&T Troubleshooting Guide

-Learn some quick fixes to help keep your AT&T Wi-Fi, internet, and TV service humming.
+Learn some quick fixes to help keep your AT&T Wi-Fi and internet service humming.

-You’ve got 99 problems, and AT&T internet and TV outages account for two—we feel you.
-In the case of AT&T service, we can help, but you’re on your own with the other 97.
+You’ve got 99 problems, and AT&T internet outages accounts for one—we feel you.
+In the case of AT&T service, we can help, but you’re on your own with the other 98.

 Troubleshooting your AT&T Wi-Fi